-Good Education Group is proud to announce their involvement with the girledworld APAC summit, with the aim to get more girls into start-up, entrepreneurship and STEM (Science, Technology, Engineering and Mathematics) careers and build a new generation of innovators to take Australia forward.
+Good Education Media is proud to announce their involvement with the girledworld APAC summit, with the aim to get more girls into start-up, entrepreneurship and STEM (Science, Technology, Engineering and Mathematics) careers and build a new generation of innovators to take Australia forward.

 A powerful line-up of entrepreneurs, global business leaders and STEM experts, and hundreds of secondary school girls from across Australia will come together for the girledworld World of Work (WOW) Summit at RMIT University Melbourne, on Saturday 16 June and Sunday 17 June.